davidedelpapa/geobotshow/README.md

 ## LICENSE

 The software is licensed under the MIT license.

 However, consider that it retrieves data from [Mapbox](https://www.mapbox.com/) and [OpenStreetMap](https://www.openstreetmap.org/).
+Data from earthquakes is retrieved from [USGS](https://www.usgs.gov/)

-Refer also to their licenses.
+Refer also to the data provider's licenses.

-The system can be adapted to be tile-server agnostic (i.e., use a provider other than Mapbox).
+**Note**: The system can be adapted to be tile-server agnostic (i.e., use a provider other than Mapbox).